thephez/docs-core/docs/api/remote-procedure-calls-evo.md

 >
 > After v19 hard fork activation, this command must be used if a legacy scheme BLS key is being used to registrar update a masternode.
 This would include all masternodes registered prior to the hard fork that have not already updated to a new basic scheme BLS key.

 The `protx update_registrar_legacy` RPC creates and sends a ProUpRegTx to the network.
 This will update the operator key, voting key and payout address of the masternode specified by `proTxHash`.
 The owner key of the masternode must be known to your wallet.
-Requires wallet passphrase to be set with walletpassphrase call if wallet is encrypted.
+Requires the wallet passphrase to be provide with the [`walletpassphrase` RPC](../api/remote-procedure-calls-wallet.md#walletpassphrase) if the wallet is encrypted.

 *Parameter #1---initial provider registration transaction hash*